KristofRennen/AzureBlobInventory/README.md

 ## Create-BlobInventory.ps1

 The script has 5 mandatory parameters that can be used to create a segmented inventory of larger accounts.
+Using the storage account key parameter allows to overrule the AAD authentication.

 ```powershell
 param